 Pressey wasn't afraid to keep letting it fly after going 0-for-8 in the first half and 0-for-15 in the first 35 minutes.
 But as the shots continued to miss, his impact on the game kept getting stronger thanks to a season-high 11 assists many of which came on impressive drives and dishes to open teammates.

-"Even though he wasn't making shots, he was controlling the game," Missouri coach Frank Haith said. "(Mizzou forward) Laurence (Bowers) said it ...
+"Even though he wasn't making shots, he was controlling the game," Missouri coach Frank Haith said. "(Mizzou forward) Laurence (Bowers) said it best.
+He makes guys around ...